 The Lost Souls After-Party is a ticketed event that takes place after the Parade of Lost Souls.

-Tickets for the After-Party cost between $20 and $30 depending on when you get them.
-Only about 250 tickets are available.
-The first 100 sold cost $20 each, the next 100 cost $25 and the last 50 are $30 per ticket.
+Tickets for the After-Party cost between $25 and $35 plus taxes and fees depending on when you get them.
+Only about 250 tickets are usually available.
+Tickets cost $25 in advance online and $35 at the door.

 Tickets can be purchased online.
-If not all sold out by event day they are sometimes also for sale at the Parade Information Booth on the Saturday.
-They are not, however, sold at the door of the venue on the day.
-Most years though, tickets sell out in advance.
+If not all sold out by event day they are also sold at the door of the venue (which is a change from previous years).

 Tips and Advice